 |Fee/s||$380.00 + GST|

-During this 10-hour course, you will cover the foundations of evidence-based research and the principles of data collection that underpin evidence based practice.
-You will be able to justify the choice of different research designs and data collection methods and critically appraise levels of evidence and how this impacts the relevance of research surrounding a clinical question.
+You'll cover the foundations of evidence-based research and the principles of data collection that underpin evidence based practice.
+You'll be able to justify the choice of different research designs and data collection methods and how this impacts the relevance of research surrounding a clinical question.

 Data Collection Methods

-- Gain an understanding of the key principles of qualitative and quantitative data analysis
+- Key features of qualitative and quantitative data analysis

 - Broadband internet access and an active email address that can be accessed at home during study periods.

-- Students must have basic computer literacy skills (e.g. Word or other word processing software).
+- Learners must have basic computer literacy skills (e.g. Word or other word processing software).

 T: 1300 135 045